 Saltbox also provides Flex Storage services to supplement your workspace with additional warehousing for your goods.
 It features temperature control, precise digital tracking, and advanced security, and clients are only charged for the space they use.

-Saltbox currently has six facilities located in the following metropolitan areas:
+Saltbox currently has nine facilities located in the following metropolitan areas:

 Clients can distribute their inventory throughout Saltbox’s warehouse network to optimize their reach and reduce shipping costs.

-While Saltbox can facilitate cross-border shipping, it doesn’t have any international warehouse locations and hasn’t announced plans to expand globally.
-This may be a hindrance for sellers who frequently ship internationally or wish to target foreign markets (we recommend Shipbob for its wide global warehouse network).
+While Saltbox can handle cross-border shipping, it doesn’t have any international warehouse locations and hasn’t announced plans to expand globally.
+This may be an issue for sellers who frequently ship internationally or wish to target foreign markets (we recommend ShipBob for its wide global warehouse network).